Effective Email Marketing Requires Planning

 Once they sign up or opt in to your list, you can then begin sending messages to them as often as you choose.
 However, since this is a privileged relationship, you should treat it with due respect.
 Do not overwhelm your prospects with a steady flood of sales offers.
 Spread your marketing messages out so they don’t arrive too frequently and become annoying to the recipient.

 Which leads to the next step in your email campaign: creating value for your subscribers so they are happy to receive your emails.

 One popular way to get people to opt in to your list is to provide a sign-up incentive such as a free eBook or report or series of informative newsletter articles.
 Some marketers offer free software.
 Whatever the incentive is, it is best if it is related to your marketing theme or niche.

 A newsletter article series also works well to keep people interested in staying as subscribers, as long as the articles offer true value and are not just thinly disguised product promos or advertisements.
 Informative, niche-related articles are a good idea because they help to balance the marketing messages and sales offers that you will be sending.

 Finally, always be alert to the needs and interests of your subscribers.
 Promptly answer any questions or concerns they may express, and acknowledge them with sincere appreciation when they do purchase something from you.
 Show them that you are personable and approachable.

 Running an effective email marketing campaign can be a 'trial and error' process where you test different styles of opt-in forms, different types of sign-up incentives and newsletter articles, and different intervals of sending email messages to your subscribers.
 If you plan well and monitor it regularly, you will eventually come up with a winning mix that creates value for everybody involved.

-Have a question for GT?
-Ask or leave a comment below!
+Have a question for GT or want to leave a comment?